miguelhf42/miguelhf42/README.md

 My professional experience includes several months in a position within the banking sector, where I had the opportunity to gain first-hand knowledge of financial operations management, as well as develop skills in direct customer interaction.

-I am an active and organized person who never stops striving and working towards my goals until I achieve them.
-I enjoy tackling daily challenges, and I consider continuous growth and learning essential, both in the professional and personal realms.
-I am motivated by working in teams, learning from others, and contributing innovative solutions to every project.
-Additionally, I am passionate about technology and data analysis as tools to create a positive impact.
-I am open to sharing ideas and exploring new perspectives!
+I am a proactive and organized person with a constant drive to achieve my goals.
+I enjoy tackling challenges and believe that continuous growth and learning are essential in both my professional and personal life.
+Collaboration inspires me—I enjoy working in teams, learning from those around me, and contributing innovative solutions to every project.
+My passion lies in leveraging technology and data analysis to create meaningful impact.

+I am always open to sharing ideas, exploring new perspectives, or collaborating on exciting projects.
+Feel free to reach out to me!

 </div>